CivicTechYYC/Blockchain-Donation-Guide/README.md

 From a donor's perspective, Cryptogiving.ca goes on to note that cryptocurrencies are not exempt from capital gains taxes when those gains are given to charity.
 A private members bill was introduced in Canadian Parliament in May 2019 to address this but it did not pass.[^1]

-If you would like to contribute research in this area feel free to sign in and edit on HackMD, submit a Pull Request on GitHub, or just get in touch via [this form](https://docs.google.com/forms/d/e/1FAIpQLSdIwUPWLg7bLb7NGEPpNsPOnyclKPJrP7POGu0Z4TssczyQXQ/viewform?usp=sf_link).
+If you would like to contribute research in this area feel free to create and Issue or submit a Pull Request on GitHub, or just get in touch via [this form](https://docs.google.com/forms/d/e/1FAIpQLSdIwUPWLg7bLb7NGEPpNsPOnyclKPJrP7POGu0Z4TssczyQXQ/viewform?usp=sf_link).

 #### Distributed Apps